How can I keep my utilities from being shut off?

 If you qualify as income eligible, there are several programs, including: (1) Low-Income Home Energy Assistance Program (LIHEAP), a federally-funded program that helps Massachusetts residents pay their heating bills; (2) the low-income discount rate program; and (3) arrearage management programs (AMPs) for investor-owned electric and gas utility customers.

-Applications for LIHEAP for the 2021-2022 heating season can be submitted now and throughout the winter heating season.
+LIHEAP is not available in the summer months.
+Applications for LIHEAP for the 2022-2023 heating season can likely be submitted beginning in the late summer or early fall and throughout the winter heating season.
 Visit here or the Cold Relief Heatline at (800) 632-8175 to find your local community action agency where you can apply for LIHEAP.

 The AGO encourages you to contact your electric or gas utility if the recent COVID-19 crisis has significantly impacted your household income because you may be eligible for other assistance programs.
 Please see below for contact numbers for each investor-owned electric and gas utility.